qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix**: Suppress the extra magic vision for non-player units if LOS reports blocked vision.
   * **Fix**: Enable full magic vision for agents that are facing diagonally.
   * **Credit**: Qoalabear
+* Vision underflow
+  * Shade (-2 range to guard vision) and similar effects could reduce vision below zero if a guard already had minimal vision (pulse drones), resulting in hilarious results.
+  * **Fix**: Use Sim Constructor's addition of "clamp" rules to the modifier stack.
+Apply minimum values to LOS traits for any units with those traits.
+  * **Credit**: Cyberboy2000, Qoalabear
 * Sleeping guards notice TAG
   * When a KOed guard wakes up, they investigate the location of their most recent attack (including attacks received while KOed).
 This includes an attack with a TAG pistol, even though TAG pistol